 Even when one missing tooth is left untreated, patients are at an increased risk of shifting teeth, gingivitis or periodontitis, and additional tooth loss.
 Missing teeth can also increase your risk of tooth decay and gum disease.
 When you lose a tooth, the remaining natural teeth attempt to fill the space the missing tooth left behind, which can result in crooked or misaligned teeth.

 Patients may also experience facial sagging due to changes in the jaw’s bone structure.
 If you have one or more lost teeth, this can affect the appearance of your smile, the function of your bite, and your pronunciation of certain words.

 Dr. Sumitra Yalamanchili and Dr. Shalini Sethi replace missing teeth with affordable dental implants and implant-secured restorative options at the Elevate Dental Implant Center.
 They are dedicated to helping patients find the best option to restore their smiles and prevent further dental concerns.
-Learn more about how to replace missing teeth in Hanover, Maryland below.
+Dr. Sumitra Yalamanchili and Dr. Shalini Sethi are also dedicated to providing dental implant solutions to their patients.
+Learn more about how to replace missing teeth in Hanover, Maryland, below.